Honouring Thai Traditions as the Spirit of Songkran Comes to Life at the Ambassador’s Residence

 Songkran, known internationally as the ‘Water Festival’, is famous for its lively water splashing, which embodies purification and the washing away of misfortune.
 Water, essential to life, holds profound significance in many cultures, symbolizing purity, vitality, and renewal.
 In the context of Songkran, it represents blessings and the cleansing of the old to make room for the new, a deeply meaningful practice in Thai culture.
 Beneath its playful exterior, however, lies a tradition rich in meaning – one of renewal, reflection, and reverence.

-The event, held at the premises of the Thai Residence, was attended by members of the diplomatic corps and the Diplomatic Spouses of Budapest (DSB), as well as representatives of the Hungarian government, executives from the private sector and the local media.
+The event, hosted at the premises of the Thai Residence, was attended by members of the diplomatic corps and the Diplomatic Spouses of Budapest (DSB), as well as representatives of Hungarian government officials, executives from the private sector and the local media.

-It is a great pleasure to welcome you to our special celebration of Songkran – the Thai New Year.
-Songkran is one of Thailand’s most treasured festivals.
-Also known as the Water Festival, it marks a time of renewal, reflection, and appreciation – a moment to look back with gratitude and move forward with hope.
+Songkran – the Thai New Year is one of Thailand’s most treasured festivals.
+It marks a time of renewal, reflection, and appreciation – a moment to look back with gratitude and move forward with hope.

 The event featured a range of cultural and handicraft activities led by the Burapha Group, a Thai performance troupe composed of young artists from the cultural network of Burapha University in Chonburi Province.
 Currently on a European tour to promote Thai arts and culture, including in Hungary, the group captivated the audience, who enjoyed participating in the festivities such as: